 Global Health Systems and Services is a 12-credit, four-course online graduate certificate program.

-Participants will acquire expertise in global health systems and services.
+Participants will acquire expertise in global health systems and innovation.
 Students will most likely be practicing professionals with a health background who are employed or seeking employment in positions requiring this knowledge.

 Program Completion Timeline

 - All four courses will be offered at least once each year to enable individuals to complete the program within one year.